 Stanley Kubrick’s unrealised projects ‘Napoleon’ and ‘Aryan Papers’ are also presented in detail.
 The archive materials document how far advanced research and pre-production work had been on his film about the French emperor and on the screen adaptation of Louis Begley’s novel Wartime Lies.

 Turner Prize Winning artists Jane and Louise Wilson developed the film ‘Unfolding Aryan Papers: a documentary about Kubrick’s unmade film’, based on the costume test material.
 Their film can be seen on YouTube

 The exhibition also demonstrates Kubrick’s early career as a photographer.
 As a young photographer employed by the prestigious magazine LOOK, Kubrick began his career as a photojournalist before he ventured into moving image.

-The exhibition has been to 11 international venues in Europe, Australia and South America.
+The exhibition has been to 15 international venues in Europe, Australia and North and South America.
 Currently the exhibition can be seen at

 - Cineteca Nacional Mexico - Mexico City from 1 December 2016 - 29 May 2017